neilo40/indigo_troubleshooting/README.md

 I dumped the rom [here](roms/r4000_cpu_module.hex)

-On my machine, only the first 7 bytes are non-zero: `0C 1E 4A 01 20 A2 B4`
+Only the first 8 bytes are expected to contain anything, on my machine it looks like this: `0C 1E 4A 01 20 A2 B4 00`.
+The rest are all zero.

 This can be decoded using the R4000 User guide[^2].
-Only the first 8 bytes are expected to contain anything.
 These bits are read in serially to the CPU at initialization time.

 This module has some very obvious physical damage.
 L2 and L5 are completely missing.
 I have no idea what values these should be and can't find any documentation / schematics.